 In addition, poor practice has been reported throughout the sector: unrelenting sales and collections staff, unwanted marketing texts and emails, and even misleading information on rates.

-More recently, in May of this year the Competition and Markets Authority (CMA) implemented new rules that insisted that all payday lenders advertise on at least one comparison website, to give consumers a much better idea of the cost of a payday loan comparative to other lending options.
+More recently, in 2017 the Competition and Markets Authority (CMA) implemented new rules that insisted that all payday lenders advertise on at least one comparison website, to give consumers a much better idea of the cost of a payday loan comparative to other lending options.

 The increasing regulation of the payday loan market has already resulted in a huge reduction in the number of people both applying for these loans and being accepted for them.

 But for those who still need access to cash, if payday lenders aren't the best solution, then what other options are available for both low-income borrowers and those on middle incomes?

 1. Borrowing small

 Credit unions are community-based organisations that do not work for profit.
 They tend to offer low value loans from £50 to £3,000, but some will offer larger amounts and longer periods of time to repay.

 Also, credit union interest rates are capped at 3% per month or 42.6% per year in England, Scotland and Wales, meaning that the costs of debt are straightforward and controlled.